yukkidev/yt-playlist-to-mp3/README.md

 # yt-playlist-to-mp3
-Downloads every video from a YouTube playlist and converts it to mp3.
+Downloads every video from a YouTube playlist as an mp3.
+Or just download a single video as an mp3.

 modules needed:

     pip install pytube

-    pip install moviepy
+or just pip install -r requirements.txt